KevinAnsleyJohnson/grid/cli/man/grid-po-show.1.md

 ====

 `IDENTIFIER`
-: Either a UUID or an alternate ID of a purchase order.
+: Either a UID or an alternate ID of a purchase order.

 FLAGS
 =====